OptimalBits/redbird/README.md

 ##Example

-You can programatically register or unregister routes dynamically even if the proxy is already running:
+You can programmatically register or unregister routes dynamically even if the proxy is already running:

 ```js
 var proxy = require('redbird')({port: 80});